liambohl/constellation/README.md

 Constellation is currently only supported on Windows 11.
 This is an oversight, and I plan to support earlier versions of Windows in future releases.
-Visit [the releases page](https://github.com/liambohl/constellation/releases) to find the latest release, and find Constellation.Setup.exe under Assets.
-When you run the installer, Windows Defender SmartScreen will discourage you from installing Constellation because I haven't signed the installer.
+Visit [the releases page](https://github.com/liambohl/constellation/releases) to find the latest release, where you can find both an installer and a portable version of Constellation under Assets.
+If you download and run the installer, Windows Defender SmartScreen will discourage you from installing Constellation because I haven't signed the installer.
 This is because code-signing certificates are expensive, but I may fix this in the future.
 Ignore the warning from SmartScreen.

 ### Step 1: Draw a path
-A Bézier curve is a smooth curve defined by four control points.
+A BÃ©zier curve is a smooth curve defined by four control points.
 The curve starts at the first and ends at the last control point, while the other two control points define tangent lines to the path at the first and last control point.
 If the first and second control